1.1 Theoretical tides

 - Estimating the associated frequency transfer functions yielding frequency-dependent regression coefficients and phase shifts.

-- Reduction of the meteorological channels (e.g. station air pressure, ATMACS gravity ,etc.) from the tidal observations by predefined reduction coefficients prior to a Least Squares analysis.
+- Reduction of the meteorological channels (e.g. station air pressure, gravity due to attraction and loading of the atmosphere etc.) from the tidal observations by predefined reduction coefficients prior to a Least Squares analysis.

 1.5 Polynomial model